-There were 269 early pregnancy deaths in 2020-2022, a 17% decrease compared to 2017-2019.
+There were 269 early pregnancy deaths in 2020-2023, a 17% decrease compared to 2017-2019.
+The problem of under-reporting of maternal deaths by some provinces is described in the main article.
 One hundred and three (103) were caused by ectopic pregnancy (13% decrease), and 166 by complications of miscarriage (19% decrease).
 This reverses the increasing trend that was noted with concern in the 2017-19 report.
-Forty-five percent (45%) of ectopic pregnancy deaths and 28% of miscarriage deaths were clearly avoidable within the health system during the 2020-2022 triennium.
+Forty-five percent (45%) of ectopic pregnancy deaths and 28% of miscarriage deaths were clearly avoidable within the health system during the 2020-22 triennium.
 The equivalent figures for the 2017-19 triennium were 57% for ectopic deaths and 34% for miscarriage deaths, suggesting some improvement in the quality of care for these early pregnancy complications.
 This suggests that the recommendations made in the last Saving Mothers report (2017-19) for reducing early pregnancy deaths have been implemented at least to some extent.
 Nonetheless at least 93 women died unnecessarily due to the poor quality of care rendered to women with complications of early pregnancy across all levels of care.
 The recommendations in the current report therefore remain similar to those in previous Saving Mothers reports.
 Ongoing efforts are required to implement these recommendations.